kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 Thin abstractions provide stability even when implementation evolves.

-## The Framework Can Change Without Changing the Mental Model
+## The Framework Can Change Without Changing the Mental Model { #the-framework-can }

 This is one of the best properties a framework can have.